 I think Ruhaha is potentially superior to the Serengeti because it receives far fewer tourists.
-This means you won’t have to deal with crowds and can easily find budget safaris!
+This means you won’t have to deal with crowds and can easily relatively affordable safaris!

 You can organize a safari in Iringa or Tungamalenga village, which is at the boundary of the park.
 Should you choose the latter option, you should take a bus to the village and sleep at a local campground.